AP source: Biden, Manchin sharply divided over $2T Dem bill

 Associated Press

-WASHINGTON (AP) — President Joe Biden and Sen. Joe Manchin are sharply divided over Democrats’ huge social and environment bill, with the holdout senator pushing to erase the measure’s improved child tax credit, a person familiar with the talks said Wednesday as leaders’ hopes of passing the legislation before Christmas appear increasingly bleak.
+WASHINGTON (AP) — President Joe Biden and Sen. Joe Manchin were said to be sharply divided Wednesday over Democrats’ huge social and environment bill, with the holdout senator pushing to erase the measure’s improved child tax credit, as leaders’ hopes of passing the legislation before Christmas appear to be fading away.

-The rocky status of the talks, described by a person only on condition of anonymity, were among the indications that Senate Majority Leader Chuck Schumer faces a struggle just to begin debate on the massive measure before the holiday.
-Schumer, D-N.Y., has set a goal for passage of the 10-year, roughly $2 trillion measure by Christmas, in hopes of finally concluding his party’s eight-month push.
+The rocky status of their talks, described by a person only on condition of anonymity, were among several indications that Senate Majority Leader Chuck Schumer faces a struggle to even begin debate on the massive measure before the holiday.
+Schumer, D-N.Y., has set a goal for passage of the 10-year, roughly $2 trillion measure by Christmas, in hopes of finally concluding his party’s eight months of infighting over the package.

-Letting work on the legislation slip into next year, when congressional elections will be held, would be an ominous sign about its prospects.
-That delay would also deal a blow to a party bracing for November elections, when Republicans have a real chance of winning control of the House and Senate.

-Manchin told reporters that assertions he opposes that tax credit were “a lot of bad rumors,” adding that he has “always been for child tax credits.”
-Asked if he backed the legislation’s continuation of monthly tax credit checks sent to millions of families, he said, “I’m not negotiating with any of you.”
+Manchin told reporters that assertions he wants to strip the child tax credit provisions were “a lot of bad rumors,” adding that he’s “always been for child tax credits.”
+Asked if he backed one of the bill’s child tax credit improvements — monthly checks sent to millions of families — he said, “I’m not negotiating with any of you.”

-Democrats need all their votes in the 50-50 Senate to advance the legislation.
-Unresolved disputes with Manchin and other time-consuming hurdles have made it seem increasingly unlikely that senators could even begin debating the bill before the holiday.
-The bill is a top priority for Biden and the party.
+In another factor complicating the bill’s immediate prospects, some Democrats wants Schumer to use December’s waning days to consider voting rights legislation, a primary party goal that Republicans have stymied.

+Asked whether Congress should quickly consider the voting legislation and delay the $2 trillion bill to next year, Biden told reporters Wednesday, “If we can get a congressional voting rights done we should do it.”
+He added, “Nothing domestically is more important” than voting rights.
+Biden spoke as he toured tornado damage in Dawson Springs, Kentucky.

+Letting the social and environment legislation slip into next year, when congressional elections will be held, would be ominous for Democrats’ prospects for enacting the measure, which embodies many of Biden’s foremost domestic goals.
+The party will need support from all its members in the 50-50 Senate to overcome solid Republican opposition.

+With Democrats having blown past previous self-imposed deadlines on the measure, another delay would fuel Republican accusations that they are incompetently running a government they control.
+Democrats are bracing for November elections when the GOP has a real chance of winning control of the House and Senate.

-Many Democrats consider the expanded child tax credit crucial for the millions of families it helps and for the legislation’s prospects of moving through the narrowly divided Congress.
+Word of Manchin’s stance prompted a backlash from colleagues, whom he has frustrated for months with constant demands to cut the bill’s size and scope.
+Many Democrats consider the expanded child tax credit crucial for the families it helps and for the legislation’s fate in the narrowly divided Congress.
 The measure also has money for health care, universal prekindergarten and climate change programs.

 “It would be a disaster for working families and parents in this country,” Senate Budget Committee Chairman Bernie Sanders, I-Vt., said of the consequences if the child tax credit fell from the bill.

-According to senators and aides, Schumer has not said he is planning to delay work on the bill into next year.
-But many obstacles must be cleared before the bill can come to the floor, let alone be approved.
+A one-year extension of that credit is estimated to cost more than $100 billion.
+Extending it over a decade would cost more than $1 trillion, which would likely squeeze out other Democratic priorities.

+The bill makes the maximum credit more generous, allows coverage for 17-year-olds and lets many of the benefits be paid by monthly checks, instead of annual refunds from the IRS.
+The Treasury Department says the families of 61 million children have benefited.

-Schumer must reach agreements with Manchin over his demands to curb the legislation’s price tag and remove provisions he opposes, such as required paid family leave and some tax credits for clean energy.
-There are other disputes as well, including how to increase federal tax deductions for state and local taxes.
+Before the overall bill can come to the Senate floor, Schumer must resolve Manchin demands to to curb the legislation’s cost and remove provisions he opposes, such as required paid family leave.
+Disputes among other lawmakers include how to increase federal tax deductions for state and local taxes.

-The Senate’s parliamentarian still has to consider whether many provisions abide by the chamber’s rules and should remain in the legislation.
-These include a Democratic effort to help millions of immigrants stay temporarily in the United States.

 Schumer has scheduled the Senate to be in session the week of Jan.
 3, potentially creating time for lawmakers to plunge quickly back into work on the bill.
 Congress is seldom in session in early January in election years.